30f0fn/work-the-rainbow/main/notes.md

 worktime commitment representation
 ----------------------------------

-- strategy: model FamilyCommitment as Occurrence of a FamilyAssignment Event; generate the Occurrences from the Event by a rule; then override manually for exceptions.
+- strategy: model WorktimeCommitment as Occurrence of a WorktimeAssignment Event; generate the Occurrences from the Event by a rule; then override manually for exceptions.

-- each FamilyCommitment has this data:
+- each WorktimeCommitment has this data:
     - classroom
     - family
     - date and starttime, endtime

-- in turn, FamilyAssignment event has this data:
+- in turn, WorktimeAssignment event has this data:
     - classroom
     - family
     - weekday